GRONINGEN-MICROBIOME-CENTRE/Lifelines_NEXT_Virome_Penta/README.md

 `scripts/F_Downstream_scripts/`

-These scripts were used to perform the statistical analyses and generate the figures presented in the manuscript.

 ---
 ## Code Structure
 All scripts used in this project can be found within scripts and are organized as follows: